 Samarkand – name origin

 There are several versions of the origin of the name Samarkand.
 A legend speaks of Samara, who inherited the land and founded a village (“kent”) with his name.
 In another version, the town was founded by a king named Samar, and was later populated by a clan of Turkic origin called “Kand”.
-Mahmud al-Kashgari, who wrote his famous “Collection of Languages of the Turkic Peoples” in the 11th century, derived the city’s name from “Semizkent”, which was translated as “a rich city”.
-In Greek and Roman sources, the city is mentioned as Marakanda.
+Writer Mahmud al-Kashgari, who wrote his famous “Collection of Languages of the Turkic Peoples” in the 11th century, derived the city’s name from “Semizkent”, which was translated as “a rich city”.
+In Greek and Roman sources, the town is mentioned as Marakanda.

 History of Samarkand

-Samarkand was both the capital of the Sogdian state (on the present territory of Uzbekistan and Tajikistan) until the 10th century, and of the Timurid Empire, which flourished in the 14th and 15th centuries.
+Samarkand was both the capital of the Sogdian state (on the present territory of Uzbekistan and Tajikistan) until the 10th century and of the Timurid Empire, which flourished in the 14th and 15th centuries.
 In the 19th century, Samarkand became part of the Russian Turkestan; the city came under the influence of the architecture of tsarist Russia.
 Buildings from this period are still standing.
 After the foundation of the Uzbek Soviet Republic in 1924, Samarkand became the first capital and held this status until 1930.

 age of Samarkand